agocsdaniel/esphome_electrolux_macs/FINDINGS.md

    03
       00
          00 0A - time 10 minutes
-         00 00 - display turn on, empty
+         00 00 - display turn on, empty or 0 minutes
          FF FF - display turn off
 ```